top of page

 The goal or the journey

 The answer to this question is broad.
-I will try to get close to an answer but I have no doubt that a lot of information will be needed on this subject.
-However, I will give you the most important reference that has motivated me to write this blog, it is called "The Power of Now", a book written by Eckhart Tolle.
+I will try to get close to an answer, but I do not doubt much information will be needed.
+However, I will give you the most essential reference that has motivated me to write this blog: Eckhart Tolle's book, The Power of Now.

 Comments